cpske/ISP/django/external-configuration.md

 # Example JDBC properties
 jdbc.url = jdbc:h2:file:/path/file.db
 ```

 As the example shows, property names (like `purse.capacity`) may include a period, and string values (like Baht) are **not** surrounded by quotes, even if they contain spaces.
+It's standard practice to use hierarchial names with "." in them (like "jdbc.url" instead of "url") to avoid name collisions.

 In code, you would load and use properties like this:
 ```java